Astronomical Museum of Brera Ticket - Foto 1

 • 1 Stunde

-On this guided visit to the Astronomical Museum of Brera, you'll discover details about outer space and see artefacts used by astronomers for centuries while learning about the historical significance of this building in Milan.
+On this guided visit to the Astronomical Museum of Brera, you'll discover details about outer space and see valuable artefacts used by astronomers through history while learning about the building’s significance in Milan.

 A Famous Observatory with Links to Mars

-The Astronomical Observatory of Brera is a key historical building in Milan's scientific community, used for studying the Universe since the 18th century.
-Currently, it houses the Astronomical Museum of Brera, featuring a variety of astronomical objects important for various discoveries, including the Mars canals first discussed by Giovanni Schiaparelli in 1877.
+The Astronomical Observatory of Brera is a key historical site in Milan's scientific community, originating in the 18th century.
+The building is now home to the Astronomical Museum of Brera, which displays numerous important astronomical artifacts, including those related to the Mars canals first documented by astronomer Giovanni Schiaparelli in 1877.

-During the tour, we'll explore the Gallery of Instruments with a guide who will explain interesting facts about the objects.
-You'll learn about the use of magnetometers, the function of spectographs, and the importance of pendulum clocks in astronomy.
+During the tour, you'll explore the Gallery of Instruments with a guide who will share information about each object.
+You'll discover how a magnetometer is used, the workings of a spectrograph, and the significance of pendulum clocks in astronomy.
+The tour lasts for one hour.

 Gallery of Instruments + Schiaparelli Dome

-If you choose the option that includes a visit to the Schiaparelli Dome, the total duration will be 75 minutes.
-30 minutes are allocated for the Gallery of Instruments, with the remainder spent at the dome featuring the Merz telescope, used by Brera astronomers since the 20th century.
+For an enhanced experience, choose the option that includes a visit to the Schiaparelli Dome, extending the tour to a total of 75 minutes.
+This includes 30 minutes in the Gallery of Instruments and the remainder spent at the dome housing the Merz telescope, in use since the 20th century.

 Opening Times

-When booking, you can select your preferred time based on the option chosen:
+When booking, select your preferred time based on the option chosen:

 Gallery of Instruments: between 10:30 am and 4:30 pm, every hourGallery of Instruments + Schiaparelli Dome: between 10 am and 4 pm, every hour